From Mass-Shell Factorisation to Spin: An Attempt at a Matrix-Valued Liouville Framework for Relativistic Classical and Quantum Phase-Spacetime: Background

 As a starting point for our argument, recall that in classical mechanics a single particle with Hamiltonian $H(\mathbf{x},\mathbf{p},t)$ has a phase-space probability distribution $\rho(\mathbf{x},\mathbf{p},t)$ that evolves according to the Liouville equation

 where $\{A,B\}_3$ is the usual Poisson bracket in three dimensional space.
 Importantly note that, as with the Schr\"odinger equation, eq.~\eqref{eq:liouville} is \emph{first-order} in time and, as for the Dirac constraints, the Poisson bracket is first order in phase-space variables.
+Note that a core assumption of \textbf{any statistical theory} is that the representation of a state at any given time be sufficient to dictate all future evolution and thus any governing equation for the evolution of the state must be a differential equation that is at most first order in time.

 The Dirac equation resulted from seeking a relativistic generalization of Schr\"odinger's equation.
-We will therefore seek relativistic generalizations of this equation with the following conditions: \begin{enumerate} \item First-order in space and time [instead we might equivalently require that our dynamical framework does (i) not reduce the dimension of the phase-space or (ii) exclude any solutions]. \item Consistent with the mass-shell condition. \end{enumerate} The only difference from the argument for the Dirac equation is that (i) we will not replace energy and time by their operator counterparts; (ii) by first-order in space we mean all phase-space derivatives.
+We will therefore seek relativistic generalizations of this equation with the following conditions: \begin{enumerate} \item[C1] First-order in space and time [instead we might equivalently require that our dynamical framework does (i) not reduce the dimension of the phase-space or (ii) exclude any solutions - i.e. contains both positive and negative energy solution]. \item[C2] Consistent with the mass-shell condition. \end{enumerate} The key difference from the argument for the Dirac equation is that (i) we will not replace energy and time by their operator counterparts; (ii) by first-order in space we mean all phase-space derivatives.
 The relativistic Liouville equation is given by the extended relativistic Poisson bracket vanishing~\cite{MARSDEN198629,hakim2011introduction}

 As with the non-relativistic Liouville equation this is also consistent with our constraint of being first order in phase-spacetime variables.
-At this stage, we might consider that there is no more to be done.
-However, when we consider the mass-shell, we will see that this brings with it second-order constraints that need to be dealt with.
-Specifically, the mass-shell constrains the phase-space to a seven-dimensional hypersurface where eliminating the momenta converts the Liouville equation into a second-order equation (both of which we wish to avoid).
-We will now continue the argument and derive the free-particle Hamiltonian, reproducing standard textbook arguments~\cite{Landau:1975pou}.
-The four-position and -velocity are given by:
+At this stage one might consider the scalar relativistic Liouville equation sufficient.
+The motivation for the present work is that treating both mass-shell branches within a single first-order phase-spacetime object suggests a linear factorisation of the constraint.
+This leads naturally to a Clifford-valued distribution rather than to a scalar branch-labelled density.